yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

       (update-rand-player (rand-int 4))))
 ```

-ClojureScript version has a lot less syntactic noise.
-I find this has a direct impact on correctness.
-The more quirks there are in code, the more likely it is that I end up misreading the intent.
-Noisy syntax often results in situations where code looks like it's doing one thing, while it's actually doing something different.
+ClojureScript version has a lot less syntactic noise, and I find this has direct impact on my ability to reason about the code.
+The more quirks there are, the more likely I am to misread the intent.
+Noisy syntax results in situations where code looks like it's doing one thing, while it's actually doing something subtly different.

 Another advantage is that ClojureScript is backed by immutable data structures by default.
 Since immutability is pervasive as opposed to opt-in, it allows for tooling to be designed with it in mind.
-For example, [Figwheel](https://github.com/bhauman/lein-figwheel) plugin relies on this to provide live hot reloading in the browser.
+For example, [Figwheel](https://github.com/bhauman/lein-figwheel) plugin relies on this property to provide live hot reloading in the browser.

 Finally, ClojureScript compiler can do many optimizations, such as [dead code elimination](http://swannodette.github.io/2015/01/06/the-false-promise-of-javascript-microlibs), that are difficult to do with JavaScript.
+I highly recommend the [Now What?](https://www.youtube.com/watch?v=cH4ZJAKZHjQ) talk by David Nolen that goes into more details regarding this.

+Overall, I'm pleased to see that ClojureScript and Reagent perform so well when stacked up against native JavaScript libraries.
+It's hard to overstate the fact that a library built on top of React.js in a transpiled language outperforms the original library.